Interagency Council on Homelessness

 2017 Act 74 also authorized a full-time Director to lead the activities of the council and coordinate the implementation of policies established by the ICH.
 Governor Evers appointed Michael Basford to be the current director in May, 2019.
 The Council confirmed the nomination in June, 2019.

 Per state statutes, the Council holds four quarterly meetings per year and eight workgroup sessions.
-The schedule for 2024 meetings is here.[Until further notice, meetings will be held virtually - consult meeting notices for links and further information] Click on the "ICH Meeting Notices" on the left to view materials from meetings.
+The schedule for 2024 meetings is here.[Until further notice, meetings will be held virtually - consult meeting notices for links and further information.]
+Click here to view materials from meetings.

 Member Agencies and Select State Programs